Search This Blog

 The biggest employers of Marlow men were the brewery off the High Street in Marlow and Jackson's millboard mill in Bourne End.
 Some of the workers from the latter took the branch line train to the mill every day.
 Others in order to save money walked to work along the riverbank.
 Marlow's paper mill was in its dying days and during these final years did not employ anything like the number of people that it had previously done.

-Other major sources of employment for Marlow men were the chair industry, the building industry and the various haulage and general contractors of Marlow, the local council which had a surprising number of road labourers, the boat builders, the Gas Works in Cambridge Road, the Water Works in Chalk Pit Lane,the brickworks in Newtown, the painting and decorating trade and the town's offices and shops who needed plenty of clerks to fill up their ledgers.
+Other major sources of employment for Marlow men were the chair industry, the building industry and the various haulage and general contractors of Marlow, the local council which had a surprising number of road labourers, the boat builders, the Gas Works in Cambridge Road, the Water Works in Chalk Pit Lane, the brickworks in Newtown, the painting and decorating trade and the town's offices and shops who needed plenty of clerks to fill up their ledgers.
 Some clerks and shop assistants hopped on the train to Maidenhead and Wycombe for their jobs though the majority still worked in Marlow itself.
 Market gardening had nearly disappeared in the town but there were still numerous men employed as private gardeners.
 General labourers were considerably less common than in previous eras but were still found in Marlow occasionally.
 Due to mechanisation the number of farm hands was also relatively small by the thirties.
 In 1931 around 11.3 per cent of working men across the Marlow and Wycombe districts were employed in the sphere of agriculture which was seen as a very low number.
-Marlow once had large numbers of green grocery and fruit hawkers too, especially from Dean Street, but these too had almost disappeared by the thirties.
+Marlow once had large numbers of greengrocery and fruit hawkers too, especially from Dean Street, but these too had almost disappeared by the thirties.
+Street sellers of novelties and household items still frequented the streets of Marlow but these were usually travellers from elsewhere just passing through.

 For women unpaid domestic labour took up the majority of the time of married women, though some were in paid employment as well.
 Businesswomen concentrated on shop keeping with some female publicans, eatery owners and boarding house keepers.
 Employed single women were most likely to work as shop assistants / cashiers, clerks (rare a generation previously), bottlers at the brewery, hands at Jackson's Mill in Bourne End, laundresses at Quarry Laundry or Sunnydene Laundry, french polishers in the furniture trade (another newer job for females) and domestic servants.
-The numbers of domestic staff, especially general maids rather than the better paid cooks and housekeepers had however plummeted since the 1800s.
+The numbers of domestic staff, especially general maids rather than the better paid cooks and housekeepers, had nevertheless plummeted since the 1800s.
+Getting any servant was thought to be very hard so employers often felt that they couldn't afford to be very choosey.
+The residents of Remnantz, West Street who advertised that they were willing to take on a head cook with no previous experience were obviously feeling both desperate and brave.
+Remnantz, by the way, was one of the few Marlow houses that still had a butler in the 1930s.

-It should always be remembered that "farmers' wives" and sisters were heavily involved with farming being typically in charge of all poultry and often all swine on the farm, holding the responsibility for the employee's first aid (in a time when blood poisoning and tetanus were common outcomes of farmyard accidents), the marketing of many of the farm goods and often assisting in hay making to name just a few things.
+It should always be remembered that "farmers' wives" and sisters were heavily involved with farming.
+Typically they were in charge of all poultry and often all swine on a farm, holding the responsibility for the employee's first aid (in a time when blood poisoning and tetanus were common outcomes of farmyard accidents), the marketing of many of the farm goods and often assisting in hay making to name just a few things.

 For both men and women the local schools also provided employment, as did the cinema which had a surprising number of usherettes, cashiers and other workers.
 During the war some London based Odeon workers took refuge in Marlow.
 The head of Technicolor Kay Harrison (formerly Marks) and his wife Heather came to The Fern House Little Marlow along with several other Technicolor staff.
 Kay seems to have been genuinely interested in rural life.
 He later owned a large turkey farm elsewhere!